 Length of time is based on catalog degree plans.
 Prerequisites may be required, which are not included in this estimate.
 For most programs, full-time student status is assumed, a minimum of 12 credit hours per semester.

 Cost is based on tuition rates for program hours and Dallas County residents.
 It does not include additional supplies, fees or books.
 Find out about financial aid.

 The associate degree formerly called Semiconductor Manufacturing Equipment Technician has been realigned to meet workforce demand and renamed

 Electrical Engineering Technology A.A.S.
 This new degree was designed in collaboration with Texas Instruments, using target competencies identified by the TI Engineering Council to create a job pathway for well-trained semiconductor manufacturing technicians.
-Its creation was funded by TI and the DCCCD, as well as a federal grant to Richland College to support the Veterans-Focused Engineering Technology Project for local veterans to enter or re-enter the job market.
-This degree can be completed in two years by a full-time student and is offered at Eastfield and Richland colleges.
+Its creation was funded by TI and Dallas College, as well as a federal grant to Richland to support the Veterans-Focused Engineering Technology Project for local veterans to enter or re-enter the job market.
+This degree can be completed in two years by a full-time student and is offered at Eastfield and Richland campuses.

 Want to learn more about careers in Semiconductor Manufacturing?